-- deploys a private-equity style diligence approach to investing, focusing on the future value of free cash flows, sustainability of margins and strength of the management team; - → takes advantage of the inefficiencies within the micro-cap market which include lack of analyst coverage; - has the ability to invest up to 10% of the Gross Assets at the time of investment in unquoted or untraded companies, or in any one unquoted or untraded company; - procures that the company invests where analysis indicates an ability to create shareholder value of 15% compound growth per annum over a 3-7 year investment horizon; - favours a proactive style of engagement with management, aiming to maximise shareholder value over the long term, particularly where diligence highlights a strength of management, an entry value that is a discount to the investment manager's calculation of intrinsic value, and where active engagement is likely to mitigate some of the inefficiencies presented by the micro-cap market.
+- deploys a private-equity style diligence approach to investing, focusing on the future value of free cash flows, sustainability of margins and strength of the management team; - takes advantage of the inefficiencies within the micro-cap market which include lack of analyst coverage; - ▶ has the ability to invest up to 10% of the gross assets at the time of investment in one or more unquoted companies; - ▶ procures that the company invests where analysis indicates an ability to create shareholder value of 15% compound growth per annum over a 3-7 year investment horizon; - ▶ favours a proactive style of engagement with management, aiming to maximise shareholder value over the long term, particularly where diligence highlights a strength of management, an entry value that is a discount to the investment manager's calculation of intrinsic value, and where active engagement is likely to mitigate some of the inefficiencies presented by the micro-cap market.

-The investment manager believes that this is best achieved by the company taking strategic shareholdings between 3% and 25% of the equity of the investee company, although the company may hold larger or smaller stakes where it deems appropriate (including up to a maximum of 29% of the equity of any one company at the time of investment, but only where the company holds an additional right of conversion (e.g. option rights or convertible loan notes) that would, on exercise, result in the Company holding above 25% of the equity).
+The investment manager believes that this is best achieved by the company taking strategic shareholdings between 3% and 25% of the equity of the investee company, although the company may hold larger or smaller stakes where it deems appropriate (including up to a maximum of 29% of the equity of any one company at the time of investment, but only where the company holds an additional right of conversion (e.g. option rights or convertible loan notes) that would, on exercise, result in the company holding above 25% of the equity).

-It is likely that the majority of the investments held in the company's portfolio will be quoted on AIM and will typically be drawn from the Numis Smaller Companies Index plus AIM (Excluding Investment Companies).
+It is likely that the majority of the investments held in the company's portfolio will be quoted on AIM and will typically be drawn from the FTSE AIM All Share TR Index.

-No single investment will represent materially more than 15% of the Gross Assets at the time of investment, save that the company may make a follow on investment into an existing investee company where such investment may result, due to fluctuation in market conditions, in a single investment representing up to 15.5% of Gross Assets at the time of investment, where this is likely to maximise the value of the company's existing investment for shareholders.
+No single investment will represent materially more than 15% of the Gross Assets at the time of investment, save that the company may make a follow-on investment into an existing investee company where such investment may result, due to fluctuation in market conditions, in a single investment representing up to 15.5% of Gross Assets at the time of investment, where this is likely to maximise the value of the company's existing investment for shareholders.